Browse Wellness

 How many times a week should a beginner do yoga?

-Some beginners may find that they feel better after attending a regular weekly class, while others might prefer to do shorter practices at home more frequently.
+Some beginners may find that they feel better after attending a regular weekly class, while others might prefer to do shorter yoga practices at home more frequently.

 Ultimately it is up to the individual to experiment and see what works best for them in terms of frequency and duration of practice.